robnagler/robnagler.github.io/_posts/2025-08-06-Python-Global-Interpreter-Lock.md

 ```

 While this does work, it's inefficient from a CPU utilization
-perspective, and it creates unnecesary latency in device driver.
+perspective, and it creates unnecessary latency in device driver.
 In
 this case, the code blocks for 100 milliseconds even when all the
 devices respond immediately to their "channel access" requests
 (`caget`).
 Moreover, it's likely that this code will make too many